Health and Regulatory Requirements

 Liability Insurance Fee

-Each year the liability insurance fee will be charged to all nursing students unless proof of other insurance coverage is provided to the Business Office.
+Each year the liability insurance fee will be charged to all nursing students.

 Nursing students are expected to maintain a portfolio of documents frequently required by clinical agencies including: